-Cheese: Mild cheddar is my favorite cheese for this dish.
+Cheese: Sharp cheddar is my favorite cheese for this dish.
 It adds some cheesy flavor without competing with the ranch dressing.
-Sharp or Longhorn varieties also work well.
+Mild or Longhorn varieties also work well.
 Feel free to experiment with other firm cheeses, though, and use whatever you like.

 Make ahead: While this dish can be enjoyed after sitting in the fridge for about two hours, you can also let it hang out overnight and wait for your big event (or weeknight dinner) the next day.